rsantos00/powerapps/README.md

 # Powerapps
 Sharing my random PowerApps I build.
-All Apps are responsible free and you can share/edit/use/change/ do whatever you want with it :), no credits needed, just promise me you will help someone else today ;)
+All Apps are free and you can share/edit/use/change/ do whatever you want with it :), no credits needed, just promise me you will help someone else today ;)

+# Instalation:
+I have used the Export Package that as today is in Preview, let me know if you came to any challange

-# KidApp
+# KidApp - 03/09/2019

 Check the post I created in Linked why/how I built this App :